 - Who was my role model growing up?

-- What was my favourite subject in school?
+- What was my favorite subject in school?

 4. Approach conversations with curiosity